alesaudate/alesaudate/README.md

 These are the repos that demonstrate best my current interests:

-- (Demo Stock Exchange - A Reactive Application that streams average pricing of some selected stocks)[https://github.com/alesaudate/demo-stock-exchange]
+- Demo Stock Exchange - A Reactive Application that streams average pricing of some selected stocks - https://github.com/alesaudate/demo-stock-exchange

 <p align="center">
 <a href="https://github.com/alesaudate">